6 Conversion Rate Optimisation Strategies To Try

 Lead capture forms are frequently used for direct response marketing but are also helpful in gathering information from users interested in your services.

 For example, let's say your goal is to generate a list of subscribers to your newsletter.
 You could ask visitors to sign up for your newsletter, but that would only count the first person who signs up.
 Instead, you can place a lead capture form on your website and track the responses to determine whether the visitor is qualified.

 Lead capture forms are typically designed to collect basic contact information from the user, including name, email address, phone number, and mailing address.
-If you want to obtain more information, you can ask the visitor to fill in a custom question or answer.
+If you want more information, you can ask the visitor to fill in a custom question or answer.